yugabyte/yugabyte-db/docs/content/latest/admin/yb-ts-cli.md

 For an example, see [Return the status of a tablet server](#return-the-status-of-a-tablet-server)

-## Options
+## Flags

-The following options (or flags) can be used, when specified, with the commands above.
+The following flags can be used, when specified, with the commands above.

 ##### --force

-Use this flag with the [`set_flag`](#set-flag) command to allow a change to a flag (option) that is not explicitly marked as runtime-settable.
-TNote that the change may be ignored on the server or may cause the server to crash, if unsafe values are provided.
+Use this flag with the [`set_flag`](#set-flag) command to allow a change to a flag that is not explicitly marked as runtime-settable.
+Note that the change may be ignored on the server or may cause the server to crash, if unsafe values are provided.

 Default: `false`